steppedreckoner/TowerDefense/ReadMe.txt

 be made in the editor.
 Alternatively, you can comment/uncomment lines 64 - 71 in the StateManager class to load the default map by canceling the file selection.
 Note the map must have a path from start to end, otherwise the game will crash.
 Enemy type cannot currently be changed.
-Select a tower type with either the tower menu (T) or with the hotkeys (1, 2 or 3).
+Select a tower type with either the tower menu (T) or with the hotkeys (1 - 4).
 Once a type is selected, place towers by left-clicking.
 Cancel a placement by right-clicking Towers can be deleted with 80% refund by hovering over a tower and pressing 'D'.
 Time can be accelerated/decelerated with the right/left arrow key respectively (Note: fast forwarding may cause enemies to fly off the course.
 This will be addressed eventually).
 Reset the time multiplier with the up arrow.
 Access AOE